 • for your own enjoyment, and

-• for the Church?
+• for the needs of the Church?

 You said: